-Details of road repairs are published in the newsletter, along with the cost.
+Details of road repairs are published in the newsletter and on the website, along with the cost.

-Please contact Hobdens who will forward your concerns to an appropriate Director.
+Please contact Hobdens and they will forward your concerns to the appropriate Director.

 Only the properties on the eastern side of Pigeonhouse Lane are classed as being “on” the Willowhayne estate and as such the WRA is only responsible for maintaining this side of the road.
-This inevitably causes problems, with responsibility for the western side of the road falling to the western side properties.
+This inevitable causes problems, with responsibility for the western side of the road falling to the Western side properties.

-No, Fosters Management Ltd. is responsible for the management of Fosters flats and the road and gate of Fosters Close.
-The members of Fosters Management Ltd are the flat owners only, but the houses have a responsibility to contribute equally to the maintenance of the road, gate and associated verges i.e. 1/21st i.e. 10 flats and 11 houses.
+No, Fosters Management Ltd., is responsible for the management of Fosters flats and the road and gate of Fosters Close.
+The members of Fosters are the flat owners only but the houses have a responsibility to contribute equally to the maintenance of the road, gate and associated verges i.e. 1/21st i.e. 10 flats and 11 houses.

 No. Responsibility for this lies with the property owner.